Heilung: Style

 According to Faust, the name of the band, "Heilung", which means "healing" in German, says something about the style of the band: "The listener is supposed to be left at ease and in a relaxed state after a magical musical journey that is at times turbulent".
 The recordings of the band are not limited to music, but also contain poems and the spoken word.
+The music has a kind of timeless quality, offering a version of shamanic music intended not simply for esthetic appreciation but immersive, visceral connection.

-The references to the early ages of European Civilization are also made by using texts from historical artefacts or historical poems.
+The references to the early ages of European cultures are also made by using texts from historical artefacts or historical poems.
 The languages used are varied, with German, English, Gothic, Old High German, Icelandic, Latin, Old English, Proto-Norse, Proto-Germanic, and Viking age Old Norse being used.

 As instruments, items are used that may have been already available to humans in the Iron Age, such as drums, bones or spears.
 According to an August 2018 interview, the instruments they use consist of: